Hoàng Văn Thụ Park

 Hoàng Văn Thụ Park (Công viên Hoàng Văn Thụ) is a park located in Ho Chi Minh City, Vietnam, to the south of Tan Son Nhat International Airport.

 Design

-The park is a green space in the shape of a triangle, covering an area of approximately 81011 m2, bounded by Hoàng Văn Thụ, Phan Dinh Giot, and Tran Quoc Hoan streets.
-It is intersected by Phan Thuc Duyen Street.
-Adjacent to the park are the Lang Cha Ca Roundabout and the 7th Military Region Stadium.
+The park is a green space in the shape of a triangle, covering an area of approximately 81011 m2, bounded by streets of Hoàng Văn Thụ, Phan Đình Giót, and Trần Quốc Hoàn.
+It is divided into two sections by Phan Thúc Duyện Street, a street which is lead to Terminal 3 of Tan Son Nhat International Airport.
+Adjacent to the park are the Lăng Cha Cả Roundabout (formerly the mausoleum of Pierre Pigneau de Béhaine) and the 7th Military Region Stadium.

 Within the park, there is a recreational fishing lake covering an area of 7852 m2.
 Additionally, there is a children's playground area covering 820 m2, inaugurated in 2012.

-Around mid-2023, a portion of the park was diminished by roughly 1600 m2 to facilitate the building of an underpass at the nearby busy intersection, aiming to alleviate traffic congestion in the airport gateway vicinity.
+Around mid-2023, a portion of the park was diminished by roughly 1600 m2 to facilitate the building of the Phan Thúc Duyện underpass at the nearby busy intersection, aiming to alleviate traffic congestion in the airport gateway vicinity.
 Once the project concludes, nearly 700 m2 will be allocated for tree replanting by the construction team, while the rest will be utilized for sidewalk enhancement.